SapwoodStudio/Transmogrifier/README.md

 ## USAGE
-1. Set the 3D file format to be imported and converted.
+1. **Set the 3D file format** to be imported and converted.
-2. Select a directory containing 3D files of the chosen format or a parent directory containing an arbitrary organization and/or depth as long as there exists at least one 3D file of the specified import format somewhere inside.
+2. **Select a directory** containing 3D files of the chosen format or a parent directory containing an arbitrary organization and/or depth as long as there exists at least one 3D file of the specified import format somewhere inside.
-3. Set up export settings as described in the [Features](#features) section below. (_Optional: to save current settings for later use, save the current .blend file_)
+3. **Set up export settings** as described in the [Features](#features) section below. (_Optional: to save current settings for later use, save the current .blend file_)
-4. Click "Batch Convert".
+4. **Click "Batch Convert"**.
+This will spawn a console window and another instance of Blender.
+The new Blender window will remain grey while the conversion process gets output to the console window.
+The original Blender window will remain frozen/unresponsive until the batch conversion is complete.
+This is normal operation.

 ## FEATURES